Here’s how to fill out your zero based budgeting template (in just 15 minutes)

 Total it all up, that’s your monthly income.

 Next, it’s time to tackle your must-spend items.
-You can come pretty close to what your utilities should be (more don’t his below in the tips section), and how much your debt minimum payments should be depending on what you paid for & bought last month.
-Add these must spends all up and then total it.
+You can come pretty close to what your utilities should be (more don’t his below in the tips section).

-These are the thing you have to pay for no matter what.
+These are the things you have to pay for no matter what.
 It’s your…

 - Home/renters insurance